 Prior to TNC, Will served in various senior-level policy roles at WWF-Australia focused on climate and sustainable development.
 He has spent time living and working in a number of Pacific Island nations, including four years in Samoa where he was an advisor to the Samoan Government on climate change policy.
 This experience allowed Will to witness firsthand the threat that climate change poses to some of the world’s most vulnerable people and places, underscoring the need for an agile and comprehensive global response.

 Will has university degrees in international law, science and humanities from The University of Sydney and Monash University (Melbourne, Australia) and has been published in a number of academic journals.
 His law school thesis, “Financing Adaptation in Pacific Island Countries: Prospects for the Post-2012 Climate Regime,” was awarded high distinction and was subsequently published in the Australian International Law Journal.

-Will is a native of Melbourne, Australia, and lives in Hong Kong with his wife and two children.
+Will is originally from Melbourne, Australia, and lives in Hong Kong with his wife and two children.

 McGoldrick, W., Feaver, D. and Maver, A. (2012).
 “Fiduciary Duty and Climate Governance: Challenges for International Diplomacy and Law”, chapter in Coghill, K., Sampford, C. and Smith, T. (2012), Fiduciary Duty and the Atmospheric Trust, Ashgate Publishing.

 Feaver, D., McGoldrick, W. and Boyd-Wells, V. (2010).
 “Is Australia’s Emissions Intensive Trade Exposed Industry Assistance Program a Prohibited Export Subsidy?”
 Journal of World Trade, 44(2), pp. 319-347.